10 FREE Film Grains for Video Editors

 9. VFX Footage

-In what can only be described as one of the best Vimeo channels of all time, VFX Footage is dedicated to giving away free downloads.
-Here you will find free film grain, footage, abstract shapes, and reveals.
-All for this is 100% free to use, but of course donations are graciously welcomed.
+Here, you’ll find free film grain, footage, abstract shapes, and reveals.
+All is 100% free to use, but donations are graciously welcomed.

 10. MTS Films

-All of these downloads, except for #10, are designed to be used with a blending mode in your favorite compositing software.
+Except for #10, all of these downloads are designed to be used with a blending mode in your favorite compositing software.

-If you want to add real film grain to your project, check out Emulsion—a collection of 4K film overlays from RocketStock.
+If you want to add natural film grain to your project, check out Emulsion—a collection of 4K film overlays from RocketStock.